MatteoDynamics/FM_transmitter/README.md

 ## Features

-- **Easy to Build**: The transmitter circuit uses commonly available components and can be assembled on a breadboard.
 - **Adjustable Frequency**: Tune the transmitter to any FM frequency within the legal range.
 - **Compact Design**: The circuit is designed to be compact and portable, making it easy to carry around.
-- **Compatible with Various Audio Sources**: Connect your smartphone, MP3 player, or any audio source with a standard headphone jack.
+- **Compatible with Various Audio Sources**: Connect your smartphone, MP3 player, or any audio source with a minijack 3.5mm.
 - **Low Power Consumption**: Operates on low voltage with high power output for longer range

 ## Images